 (3) the conduct occurs off-campus or outside the context of a University employment or education program or activity, and has continuing adverse effects on or creates a hostile environment for Students, Employees or Third Parties while on University campus or other property owned or controlled by the University or in any University employment or education program or activity.

-The University prohibits Sexual Assault, Sexual Exploitation, Interpersonal Violence, Stalking, Sexual or Gender-Based Harassment, and Complicity in the commission of any act prohibited by this policy, and Retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding under this policy (collectively, “Prohibited Conduct”).
+The University prohibits Sexual or Gender-Based Harassment, Sexual Assault and Nonforcible sexual intercourse, Dating Violence, Domestic Violence, Stalking, Sexual Exploitation, Complicity in the commission of any act prohibited by this policy, and Retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding under this policy (collectively, “Prohibited Conduct”).
 These forms of Prohibited Conduct are unlawful, undermine the character and purpose of the University, and will not be tolerated.